 This year is a great year to watch for improvements in procedures and processes supported by maturing technology tools.
 We can look for revolutionary changes to make in our practices.
-However, evolutionary change can be taught and assimilated in day-to-day work.
+However, evolutionary change can be taught and assimilated in day to day work.

-As part of a mission to provide you the latest in technology tool insights, watching the trade press, attending events like the annual Consumer Electronic Show (CES), and accounting shows, and speaking with vendors creating products provides the chance to vette products for your consideration.
+As part of a mission to provide you the latest in technology tool insights, watching the trade press, attending events like the annual Consumer Electronic Show (CES), accounting shows and speaking with vendors creating products provides the chance to vette products for your consideration.
 This year is starting off with some interesting new tools for your consideration.

 So, What’s New?

 Changing software is hard, and most of us avoid this unless we have no alternatives.
-Because of that, we often wind up using a suite of related products and choose supporting software tools to complete the tasks at hand.
+Because of that, we often wind up in a suite of products and choose supporting software tools to complete the tasks at hand.
 On the other hand, hardware gets old and wears out, much like cars do.
 Some of us routinely change cars, not because we need to, but just because we want something different.

 Others have a plan to replace cars at 60,000 miles, 200,000 miles or at the end of the lease.
 Unfortunately, sometimes cars unexpectedly get replaced because of accidents or other items beyond your control.
 Computer hardware is much the same way.
 We choose to replace the hardware at 3 years, 5 years or when it fails and it is too expensive to repair.
 When we make hardware changes, we are often forced to make software changes to support the new hardware.

 For example, touchscreen hardware works much better with Windows 8.1 than it does with Windows 7.
 On the other hand, we can change the way our hardware works by replacing the software, much like replacing the standard engine by putting a high performance engine in a car.
 We sometimes do this with our computer hardware by updating the operating system and installing more RAM or a Solid State Drive.

 What are some of the technology tool changes we should consider now?